General Managers Roll

 The eligibility criteria listed above will apply.

-A person who is resident in one municipal area and is also an owner or occupier of land in one or more other municipal areas, is entitled to enrol and vote in an election in respect of those municipal areas.
+A person who is resident in one municipal area and is also an owner or occupier of land in one or more other municipal areas, is entitled to enrol and vote in respect of each of those municipal areas in respect of which the person is on a list of electors kept by the General Manager.

 Do I have to vote?